Western Canada Seeks Urgent Help To Fight Wildfires - UrduPoint

 Many residents and oil workers rode to safety in motorhomes or with campers in tow, and set up in empty parking lots.

-Some are staying with friends or family, like Jerry Greiner, a resident from Dayton Valley, west of Edmonton.
+Others are staying with friends or family, like Jerry Greiner, a resident from Dayton Valley, west of Edmonton, the capital of Alberta.

 "We could see the smoke on Friday and there was a pretty strong wind," the 55-year-old told AFP, his eyes tearing up as he recounted receiving the order to evacuate that night.